Chances are if you have stumbled upon this article or are a regular reader, you have heard the word "microbiome" or at least the words "gut bacteria".

 Prior to 1940, antibiotics did not exist as we know them today.
 "Penicillin heralded the dawn of the antibiotic age.
 Before its introduction there was no effective treatment for infections such as pneumonia, gonorrhea or rheumatic fever.
 Hospitals were full of people with blood poisoning contracted from a cut or a scratch, and doctors could do little for them but wait and hope."

 You may not have to take antibiotics to still be affected by them through the food consumed.
 Unless you eat a diet that includes mostly grass fed meats and dairy, you could be exposed to unwanted antibiotics and hormones.
-I've discussed the topic in this post.
 It's vital that whenever possible, you consider buying grass fed.
-If you check out my where to buy page, you'll be able to find grass fed meat options in your area.

 Additionally, another way we are exposed to antibiotics from the start is; if like me, you had an early term baby and were pumped full of penicillin during labor.
 Generally women receive the strep-B test around 36-37 weeks during pregnancy.
 Some of us less fortunate ones, may go into labor prior to this happening.
 One of the standard practices in hospitals is IV administration of penicillin during premature labor since there isn't enough time for a strep-B test.
 So both mother and baby are exposed to antibiotics.